Wait & See (Risk): Music video

 An accompanying music video was directed by Wataru Takeishi.
 The video opens with Utada entering a warehouse, and lifts a tarp off a hover cycle.
 As the camera pans away from the bike, Utada sits down and starts the bike.
-The first verse opens with Utada singing to the camera in a warehouse, whilst intercut scenes have them driving throughout Shibuya.
+The first verse opens with Utada singing to the camera in a warehouse, whilst intercut scenes have their driving throughout Shibuya.
 As the verse progresses, two more clones of Utada appear and sing behind the original Utada.
 As the chorus starts, the hover cycle starts grinding against the road as they ride through small streets and corners.
 During the second verse, Utada stops through a city centre as shots of the clones appear on city billboards.
-They take off their goggles, and stare at the moon, while close-ups of the clones' faces are seen singing to the track.
+They take off their goggles and stare at the moon while close-ups of the clones' faces are seen singing to the track.

 The second chorus has the clones singing in different parts of the warehouse, with scenes of Utada driving through the subways in Shibuya.
 By the bridge section, the clones disappear and the original Utada is singing in the warehouse.
-They are then driving through tunnels at night, and stops at the warehouse they started from.
-They turn it off during the final scene of the video, put the tarp back on, and walk outside of the warehouse.
+They are then shown driving through tunnels at night, eventually stopping at the warehouse they had started from.
+They turn off the bike during the final scene of the video, put the tarp back on, and walk outside of the warehouse.
 The music video and the "behind the scenes" video was included on their Single Clip Collection Vol. 2 (2000).

 Live performances and promotion

 The single has been performed on majority of Utada's concert tours.
 Its first performance was during their Bohemian Summer Tour in 2000, which was included on the live release on December 9, 2000.
 It was then included on Utada's exclusive MTV Unplugged concert, serving as the opening number.
 It was included on the live DVD, released on November 28, 2001.
-They later performed it in 2004, during their Bokuhan concert tour.
+They later performed it in 2004, during their Budokan concert tour.
 It appeared on the live DVD, which was released on July 28, 2004.
 It was included on Utada's debut English concert tour named Utada United, which was later included on the live DVD, released on December 20, 2006.
-Since the track's release, it has appeared on three compilation releases: Utada Hikaru Single Collection Vol. 1 (2003), it's 2014 remastered version, and a special bundle of the compilation and the vol. 2 collection on a USB.
+Since the track's release, it has appeared on three compilation releases: Utada Hikaru Single Collection Vol. 1 (2003), its 2014 remastered version, and a special bundle of the compilation and the vol. 2 collection on a USB.